 - Use custom URL parameters for all website landing page links incorporated in marketing emails so you can capably attribute click-throughs.

-- Routinely analyze email open rates and click-through rates along with related data (e.g., who opens emails on mobile devices versus desktops).
+- Routinely analyze metrics (e.g., email open rates, click-through rates) and related data (e.g., who opens on mobile devices versus desktops).

-We could rattle off another 100 email marketing best practices to abide by, but we’ll spare you.
+We could rattle off another 100 email marketing best practices, but we’ll spare you.

-How a CDP can enhance your email campaigns and ROI
+How a CDP can enhance your email marketing campaigns and ROI

 “Email marketing is dead” is one of the most trite, nonsensical debates argued by some (but certainly not most) professionals, leaders, and even influencers in the digital marketing space today.